oseughu/taxly/README.md

 ## API Endpoints

+If you would like to test this in production, the base URL is: <https://taxly.oseughu.com>.
+I had a lot of fun building this, so I decided to host it for a while.
+I used hatchbox.io and hetzner cloud to deploy this.

 POST /calculate

 The /calculate endpoint accepts a JSON payload containing transaction details and returns a tax calculation result based on the provided parameters.